Thin Films and Nanostructures for Modern Electronics

 The topic „Polymer Materials and Composites” covers analysis, characterisation, processing, design, modelling, rapid prototyping, testing, repair, structural integrity evaluation, applications and knowledge transfer of thermoplastics, thermosets, coatings, elastomers, adhesives, polymer matrix composites, eco-composites and nanocomposites.

 The topic „Biomaterials and Healthcare Applications” will serve as a platform to bring together a diverse group of researchers who are known for their innovation and high quality of research work.
-The topic covers processing and characterization of novel materials with enhanced functionalities, properties and behavior for use in the body in applications such as biomaterials, controlled release of drugs, medical devices, imaging and diagnostics and, treatment.
+The topic covers processing and characterization of novel materials with enhanced functionalities, properties and behaviour for use in the body in applications such as biomaterials, controlled release of drugs, medical devices, imaging and diagnostics and, treatment.

-This topic will expres the knowledge on the relationships between composition, microstructure, processing and macroscopic properties for a wide variety of functional materials involved in the future: hydrogen bonded systems, ionic crystals, narrow gap semiconductors, organic polymers, etc. The topic covers also developments for tunable devices, size effects in functional materials, relationships between the nanoscale structure with the nano- and macroscale properties; fundamentals in processing and assembling of functional materials at micro, meso and nano length scales.
+This topic will express the knowledge on the relationships between composition, microstructure, processing and macroscopic properties for a wide variety of functional materials involved in the future: hydrogen bonded systems, ionic crystals, narrow gap semiconductors, organic polymers, etc. The topic covers also developments for tuneable devices, size effects in functional materials, relationships between the nanoscale structure with the nano- and macroscale properties; fundamentals in processing and assembling of functional materials at micro, meso and nano length scales.

 The topic „Trends in Condensed Matter Theory” covers theories for condensed matter, spin quantum Hall effect, high temperature superconductivity, fractional quantum Hall states, Luttinger liquids, graphene, spin liquids, topological insulator materials, interactions in mesoscopic systems, etc.